LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

              file.

-   To change a version of a non-system TPL, go into the ``axom/scripts/spack/packages`` directory.
-There you will find a sub-directory for each TPL Axom uses.
-Modify the contents of the Spack package file ``package.py`` in each package sub-directory as needed.
+   To change a version of a non-system TPL, go into the ``axom/scripts/spack/configs`` directory.
+There you will find a sub-directory for each system we test on which contains a Spack package file ``package.py``.
+TPL versions are pinned in those package files.
+   Modify the contents of the Spack package file ``package.py`` in each package sub-directory as needed to change TPL version numbers.

    .. note:: Before continuing, you should test that the installation works
              on all LC systems with the steps in :ref:`local-tpls-label`.